godotengine/godot-team-reports/README.md

 # Godot Team Reports

 This project is provided for Godot engine contributors to monitor stale and old PRs and help clean up the review backlog.
+PRs are grouped by the teams assigned to review them, so that maintainers have a good overview of their area of the engine.

 ## Contributing

 This project is written in JavaScript and built using Node.JS.
-Generated content is completely static and can be served from any web server without Node.JS.
-On the front end it uses Web Components to achieve reactivity and interactivity without reliance on heavy UI libraries.

-Further details on contributing will be added later.
+HTML and CSS are used for presentation.
+The end result of the build process is completely static and can be server from any webserver, no Node.JS required.

+Front-end is designed in a reactive manner using industry standard Web Components (powered by `lit-element`).
+This provides native browser support, and results in a small overhead from the build process.

+To build the project locally you need to have Node.JS installed (12.x and newer should work just fine).

+1. Clone or download the project.
+2. From the project root run `npm install` or `yarn` to install dependencies.
+3. Run `npm run build` or `yarn run build` to build the pages.
+4. Run `npm run compose` or `yarn run compose` to fetch the data from GitHub.
+5. Serve the `out/` folder with your method of choice (e.g. using Python 3:
+   `python -m http.server 8080 -d ./out`).

+`rollup` is used for browser packing of scripts and copying of static assets.
+The data fetching script is plain JavaScript with `node-fetch` used to polyfill `fetch()`-like API.

+## License

+This project is provided under the [MIT License](LICENSE.md).